promptfoo/promptfoo/examples/langchain-python/README.md

 This example shows how to run a Python (LangChain) chain implementation with Promptfoo.
+It compares GPT-4 versus LangChain's LLM Math module.

 To run it, first create a virtual env and install the requirements: